install.packages("tidyverse")

 A null hypothesis posits that the explanatory variable we test does NOT affect our data.
 We then test if our data is sufficiently different from the null hypothesis such that we can reject it.

 A null hypothesis does not have be defined by a “zero effect”.
+For example, it could be that

 Opposite of the Null hypothesis (the explanatory variable affects our data).
-We normally think in terms of an alternative hypothesis
+We normally think in terms of an alternative hypothesis.

 Generating data assuming the null hypothesis is true